-What’s the best DAC under $100?
+What’s the best DAC under $100 right now?
 Answering this question is tough – the low end of the market has tremendous competition with little to choose between options.
 We’ll help you zero in on the perfect choice with this roundup of the best DAC under $100.

 I blame the iPod.

 No, seriously.
 Before the iPod, and later, the iPhone, DACs (Digital Audio Converters) used to be clunky, ginormous monstrosities that would take up entire shelves and would cost an arm and two legs.
 You’d sit down in your best chair with a pair of $600 headphones with coiled cables to use them.
 And you’d probably sip cognac while doing it.

 The entire audiophile culture changed with the iPod.
 Suddenly, everyone was listening to music all the time.
 And eventually, they started demanding better sound quality than what Apple could offer.